 It is a dental plate that is custom made to fit in your mouth comfortably, and is worn at night during sleep.
 It simply helps to position your lower jaw forward, which keeps the airway at the back of your mouth open.
 The appliance is designed to allow adjustments to occur: this means that the jaw’s position can be optimised for comfort and results.

 How Dentists At Corinna Dental Assist In The Treatment Of OSA

-Two of our dentists, Dr. Chris Hardwicke and Dr. Geraldine Ash, hold a Graduate Diploma in Dental Sleep Medicine.
-They liaise closely with local Sleep and Respiratory Physicians to provide treatment for patients with OSA.
+Dr. Chris Hardwicke holds a Graduate Diploma in Dental Sleep Medicine.
+He liaises closely with local Sleep and Respiratory Physicians to provide treatment for patients with OSA.